edgio-docs/edgio-docs/src/guides/performance/response.md

           **CDN-as-Code:** Configurations deployed through the {{ PRODUCT }} CLI are converted into rules.
 You may view these rules through the **Rules** page.

         </Callout>

--   **{{ HEADER_PREFIX }}-hit-request-id:** For responses served from cache, this header indicates the unique ID of the request that was cached on our CDN.

 -   **{{ HEADER_PREFIX }}-p:** Returns `1` when the client's request includes an `edgio_prefetch` query string parameter.
 This parameter indicates that the client is requesting [Predictive Prefetching](/guides/performance/prefetching).